elastic/kibana/x-pack/plugins/ingest_manager/dev_docs/definitions.md

 ## Elastic Agent

 A single, unified agent that users can deploy to hosts or containers.
 It controls which data is collected from the host or containers and where the data is sent.
 It will run Beats, Endpoint or other monitoring programs as needed.
-It can operate standalone or pull a configuration policy from Fleet.
+It can operate standalone or pull an agent policy from Fleet.

 ## Elastic Package Registry